AmpereComputing/Windows-11-On-Ampere/README.md

 ### Update VGA Driver
 Download the latest VGA driver and install it.
 With the latest VGA driver, Windows 11 can support 1920x1080 monitors.

+## peripheral
+### NIC
+Currently the builtin NIC are not supported by Windows 11, but certain USB based NIC are found working well with Windows 11.
+Here is the list of NICs tested.

 ## Applications
 ### SSH Server on Windows 11
 SSH server can be installed on Windows 11 and enable remote access[^7].